racket/racket7/racket/src/cs/README.txt

 implementation.
 To preserve per-expression locations on compiled Racket code, set `PLT_CS_DEBUG`.
 See also "JIT versus Machine Code" for a suggestion on setting `PLT_ZO_PATH`.

+When you change "rumble" or other layers, you can continue to use Racket modules that were previously compiled to ".zo" form... usually, but inlining optimizations and similar compiler choices can break compatibility.
+Set `compile-as-independent?` to #t in "expander.sls" to make compiled Racket modules reliably compatible with changes to the layers here (at the expense of some performance).

 FFI Differences